Berlin Tourist Cards

 Bode Museum| ©Reiseuhu

-The Berlin Pass is a tourist pass designed so that visitors to Berlin can visit its main points of interest with a series of benefits and saving money and time.
-Paying a fixed amount you can:
+The Berlin Pass is a tourist pass designed so that visitors to Berlin can see the city's main attractions with a range of benefits, saving time and money.
+For a fixed price, you can:

-• Free entry to more than 50 museums and monuments in Berlin without waiting in line.
+• Enter more than 50 museums and monuments in Berlin for free without waiting in line

-• Get discounts at selected restaurants and stores
+• Get discounts at selected restaurants and shops

 • Take a cruise on the river that runs through the city